-PAVmed, as the holder of voting control over a majority of the Company's capital stock, can control the outcome of this proposal.
-PAVmed has indicated it intends to vote in favor of this proposal.
+PAVmed, the Company's parent, will vote in favor of this proposal.

-THE BOARD RECOMMENDS THAT YOU VOTE "FOR" THE RATIFICATION OF THE APPOINTMENT OF MARCUM LLP AS THE COMPANY'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM.
+THE BOARD RECOMMENDS THAT YOU VOTE "FOR" THE APPROVAL OF THE ACCOUNTANT RATIFICATION PROPOSAL.

 DESCRIPTION OF COMMON STOCK

 In the discussion that follows, the Company has summarized selected provisions of the Company's Certificate of Incorporation and bylaws and the Delaware General Corporation Law (the "DGCL"), as they relate to the Company's common stock.
 This summary is not complete.
 This summary is subject to the relevant provisions of the DGCL and is qualified in its entirety by reference to the Company's Certificate of Incorporation and bylaws.
 Please read the provisions of the Company's Certificate of Incorporation and bylaws as currently in effect for provisions that may be important to you.